ossf/scorecard-webapp/README.md

 deployed to the staging site only.
 To make changes to the production API, a new Git tag needs to be generated which will auto deploy the latest tag to production.

-The documentation for local development can be found [here](/scorecards-site/README.md)

 ## Release process